-Boutique shops, restaurants and a covered market make this little city of 22,000 inhabitants a pleasant place to live, away from the busy, bustling hub of Paris but close enough to still work there with the Arc de Triomphe a quick 18 minute train ride!
+Boutique shops, restaurants and a covered market make this little city of 22,000 inhabitants a pleasant place to live.
+Here you are away from the busy, bustling hub of Paris but close enough to still work there with the Arc de Triomphe a quick 18-minute train ride!

-The West suburbs of Paris (from Maisons-Laffitte to Saint-Germain-en-Laye through Le Vésinet) are known for attracting English speaking expats who are looking for green areas a stone’s throw from the busy capital.
+The western suburbs of Paris (from Maisons-Laffitte to Saint-Germain-en-Laye through Le Vésinet) are known for attracting English speaking ex-pats who are looking for green areas a stone’s throw from the busy capital.

 For fish – get it from the market on Wednesday and Saturday markets and don’t forget little ‘barquettes’ of the sweetest raspberries when in season.
 Take your treasures back and cook or go to the lovely restaurants in the Parc or town centre.